abhiram24/NodeJS-Faye-Chatty/README.md

 # Others:

 0) For every unique URL and PIN generated from user, we will see an entry on "room" table under the Mysql DB
-1) To get an initial glimpse, I have put screenshots under "/Users/landmark/abhiram/aff/docs"
+1) To get an initial glimpse, I have put screenshots under "docs"
-2) Readme file is also under "/Users/landmark/abhiram/aff/docs".
+2) More documentation and screenshots are under "docs".
 This file have more information on few assumptions made.